 Hans Tashjian, a young bass described as having "a firm, resonant instrument and a gravid stage presence", continues to expand his repertoire with opera companies throughout the country.
 In March of 2019, Mr. Tashjian joined the American Lyric Theater for a workshop of Sherlock Holmes and the Case of the Fallen Giant (Meier / Lewis) and in the summer of 2019, Mr. Tashjian joined American Opera Projects for the Stonewall Operas and Teatro Nuovo to sing the role of Podestà in Rossini’s La gazza ladra.
-During the 2019-2020 season, Mr. Tashjian sings the title role of Aleko and Capitán in Florencia en el Amazonas with Yale Opera, debuts at the Charleston Symphony as the bass soloist in Messiah, debuts the role of Enrico in Anna Bolena with Baltimore Concert Opera and returns to Teatro Nuovo in a Rossini opera in the title role TBA.
+During the 2019-2020 season, Mr. Tashjian sings the title role of Aleko and Capitán in Florencia en el Amazonas with Yale Opera, debuts at the Charleston Symphony as the bass soloist in Messiah, debuts the role of Enrico in Anna Bolena with Baltimore Concert Opera and returns to Teatro Nuovo in the title role of Maometto II.
+In the fall of 2020, Mr. Tashjian will make his Houston Grand Opera debut as Billy in the world premiere of The Snowy Day.

 .
 Mr. Tashjian's 2017–2018 season included such joint role and company as Melchtal in Guillaume Tell, with both Baltimore Concert Opera and Opera Southwest, and Betto di Signa in a double bill of Gianni Schicchi and Buoso's Ghost with OperaDelaware.
 In the summer of 2018, he fulfilled a young artist residency with Central City Opera, performing Second Armored Man and covering Sarastro in Die Zauberflöte.
 In Fall 2018, Mr. Tashjian began his MMA at the Yale School of Music where he sang the role of Gremin in Eugene Onegin, Mr. Holland / Mr. Cave in Eucalyptus (Sir Jonathan Mills) and the Emperor in Le Rossignol.
 During the 2016–2017 season, Mr. Tashjian joined St. Petersburg Opera (Florida) to cover Ferrando in Il trovatore and to perform Luther and Crespel in Les contes d'Hoffmann, and returned to Sarasota Opera to perform the Imperial Commissioner in Madama Butterfly and both the 2nd Commissioner and 1st Officer in Dialogues des Carmélites, as well as cover the principal role of Mustafà in the company premiere of L'italiana in Algeri.
 He also developed and performed the role of Donald in the New York workshop of Julian Grant and Mark Campbell's The Nefarious, Immoral but Highly Profitable Enterprise of Mr. Burke & Mr. Hare, a new opera which served as a collaborative effort between Boston Lyric Opera and Music Theatre Group.